DAGWorks-Inc/burr/docs/concepts/actions.rst

 2. ``update`` -- modify the state

-The ``run`` method should return a dictionary of the result and the ``update`` method should return the updated state.
+The ``run`` method should return a dictionary of the result and the ``update`` method should return the updated state, given the results of the ``run`` method.
 They declare their dependencies so the framework knows *which* state variables they read and write.
 This allows the framework to optimize the execution of the workflow.
 We call (1) a ``Function`` and (2) a ``Reducer`` (similar to `Redux <https://redux.js.org/>`_, if you're familiar with frontend UI technology).

 There are two APIs for defining actions: class-based and function-based.
 They are largely equivalent, but differ in use.